Should you use your own personal name for your brand or a business name?

 Running your brand in your own name makes you take full responsibility for your business.
 You can't hide, you can't blame anyone other than yourself.
 For some, this responsibility might be too much, but for me it's exactly the right kind of drive I need.
 I like to constantly push and reinvent myself, both as a brand and as a person.

 I see myself as an entrepreneur and I want to explore many business ventures.
-First, I want to build a lifestyle brand helping other female entrepreneurs build their kickass brand online.
+First, I want to build a lifestyle brand as a brand coach helping other female entrepreneurs build their kickass brand to be proud of.
 As part of this, I want to endorse other people's brands and products and become a brand ambassador and an influencer.
-I want to offer a premium brand consultation to a personal client once a month, give workshops, design my own stationary range (because I simply can't find the ideal planner), interview other social media influencers and keep supporting small businesses on their journey to success.
+I want to offer a premium 1:1 brand consultation to a personal client, give workshops, design my own stationary range (because I simply can't find the ideal planner), interview other social media influencers and keep supporting small businesses on their journey to success.
 I can't see myself achieving all of this working with any brand name but my own name.